 But the infrared sauna after training is a relatively safe procedure that allows you to lose excess weight.
 And most interestingly, not only water will leave, but also fat deposits.
 But glycogen will remain virtually untouchable.

 Why is this happening?
-The fact is that after training, our body is in an overclocked state, therefore, it is ready to receive energy with equal degree both from glycogen and from triglycerides that are more complex in structure.
+The fact is that after training, our body is in an overclocked state, therefore, it is ready to receive energy with an equal degree both from glycogen and from triglycerides that are more complex in structure.
 However, when the temperature rises, the triglyceride cells take a more pliable and plastic form, while glycogen “burns out” only during motor activity.
 All this stimulates active fat burning.
-So in 1 hour of a good steam room you can burn up to 700 kcal, which is similar to the amount of energy spent on the training itself.
+So in 1 hour of a good steam room, you can burn up to 700 kcal, which is similar to the amount of energy spent on the training itself.
 In other cases, the advantages of such a procedure and its safety remain a big question.

 Unfortunately, despite some positive effects, in general, a sauna is an extremely dangerous institution for athletes, especially during intensive cutting.
 And if you don’t feel much changes during a day’s mass collection during proper use of the liquid during a sauna visit, then using this procedure for additional weight loss is fraught with dangerous consequences, although it will help drain almost all excess water.

 The body during training greatly accelerates the heart.
 This stimulates the formation of lactic acid, but the most important thing is that the heart, like any other muscle group, has a sensitivity threshold, after which it starts to work worse, i.e. get tired.